1. The weather

 'Ah sure the country's bollixed'...
 We just can't allow ourselves be happy.
 If it's not one thing it's another.
 Why does everyone respond to 'How are you?' with 'I'm not too bad'?
 No one ever feels great, or even good for that matter.

 6. Living on a island

 It costs a bomb to ship anything into or out of Ireland, you can't drive out of the country, the rest of Europe forgets about us, and we're constantly being eroded until eventually one day there'll be no Ireland left!

 Once you smell it, you never forget it.

 What other country in their right mind would have the budget just before the most expensive time of the year?
 The last thing I need when I'm trying to find my mother a different set of scented candles than I bought her last year, is to be told that another chunk is being taken out of my already tax-drained wages!

 9. Soft days

 Those days when it's just plain miserable.
 The sideways mizzle that you can't escape, no matter how big your umbrella is.

 10. Slow internet

-We still haven't got broadband at home.
-It's 2012 for the love of God!
+We still haven't got the best wifi back home.
+It's 2014 for the love of God!